esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 The `quicktest` configuration is a relatively comprehensive one, giving good overview of what does and what doesn't work in the system, without repeating tests.
 Why would we want to ever repeat the tests?
 In order to test different backends of the same parts of the system.
-E.g. a message archive might store messages in MySQL/PostgreSQL or Riak KV - the glue code between the XMPP logic module and database is different in each case, therefore repeating the same tests with different databases is necessary to guarantee a truthful code coverage measurement.
+E.g. a message archive might store messages in MySQL/PostgreSQL or Elasticsearch - the glue code between the XMPP logic module and database is different in each case, therefore repeating the same tests with different databases is necessary to guarantee a truthful code coverage measurement.

-!!! warning
-    Riak is deprecated and its support will be withdrawn in future versions of MongooseIM.

 ### Testing a feature in development / TDD